VoronDesign/Voron-2/STLs/TEST_PRINTS/README.md

 ## Voron Cube

 The Voron cube tests overhangs, bridging, ringing, and print accuracy.
 You can see your bridge though the center cutout window.
-Both the bearing sizes used in the Voron 2 are in the top and bottom.
+Both the bearing sizes used in the Voron 2 are in the top and bottom - F695 fits on the bottom, 625 on the top.
 If you can press your bearing in by hand your printer will work with whatever settings you used to make the cube.
 If you can't press the bearings in by hand continue to reduce your extrusion multi/flow until they can or figure out what is mechanically astray with your printer.

 ## Filament card